VibeCoder01/EventHorizon/README.md

 ## Features

-- **Interactive Timeline:** Visualize log entries over time.
-Pan (click & drag), zoom (Ctrl/Cmd + mouse wheel, or use the slider), and double-click to focus on a specific point in time.
-Shift+drag to create a selection box to zoom into a specific region.
+- **Interactive Timeline:** Visualize log entries over time with dynamic vertical grid lines and time markers.
+Pan (click & drag), zoom (Ctrl/Cmd + mouse wheel, or use the zoom slider), and double-click to focus on a specific point in time.
+Use Shift+drag to create a selection box that intelligently zooms and centers the selected region.
 - **Detailed Event Table:** View all log entries in a filterable, sortable table.
 Found entries are counted and displayed.
-- **Dynamic Filtering:** Filter events by log level (Error, Warning, Info, etc.) and source.
+- **Dynamic Filtering:** Filter events by log level (Error, Warning, Info, etc.), source, and a full-text search on messages.
 The availability of other filters dynamically updates based on your selections to guide you toward meaningful results.
 - **Multi-File Support:** Upload and analyze multiple log files simultaneously.
 Sources are automatically grouped by filename in the filter panel for easy identification.
+- **Session Management:** Save your entire session—including all loaded logs, filters, and timeline position—to a JSON file.
+Load a session later to pick up right where you left off.
 - **Log Parsing:** Automatically parses a variety of common log formats.
 Unrecognized lines are ingested with a generic 'Information' level and the timestamp of the previous valid entry.
 - **Significant Findings:** Get a quick, at-a-glance overview of the total number of events, warnings, and errors across all loaded files.
 - **Click-to-Focus:** Click an event in the table to immediately center it in the timeline, making it easy to see surrounding activity.